-PCH uses NSEC3 records as specified by RFC 5155, and may sort zones prior to signing, in order to maximize NSEC3 efficiency.
+PCH uses NSEC3 records as specified by RFC 5155 and may sort zones prior to signing, in order to maximize NSEC3 efficiency.
+Zone content order does not affect the functionality of the DNS.

 6.3 Signature format

 Signatures are generated using an RSA operation over a cryptographic hash function using SHA256.